cncf/devstats.archive/USAGE.md

 - Generates 1194599 JSON files (1.2M)
 - Takes 7 Gb of disck space

+There is a big file containing all Kubernetes events JSONs from Aug 2017 concatenated and xzipped: [K8s August 2017](https://cncftest.io/web/k8s_201708.json.xz).

+Please note that this is not a correct JSON, it contains files separated by line `JSON: jsons/filename.json` - that says what was the original JSON filename.
+This file is 16.7M xzipped, but 1.07G uncompressed.

 # PostgreSQL database

 1) Running on all 3 orgs `kubernetes,kubernetes-client,kubernetes-incubator` repos for June 2017 yields: